content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/2-java-object-oriented-programming-structure/Java-non-access-modifiers.md

 ![](media/b65d90a3e78bf0734d750aa524d557fa.png)

+**Final Variable**:

--   **Final Variable**: The final keyword is used with a variable to restrict any modification to the variable’s value, thus indicating JVM to treat it as a constant.
-This means final variables can be initialized only once.
+-   The final keyword is used with a variable to restrict any modification to the variable’s value, thus indicating JVM to treat it as a constant.
+-   This means final variables can be initialized only **once.**

-#### 2. Abstract Non-Access Modifier
+## 2. Abstract Non-Access Modifier

 ![](media/5db762b9f531e99f74449d0287a428c5.png)

+**Abstract Class**:

--   **Abstract Class**: A class is declared as abstract to indicate that this class can not be instantiated, which means no objects can be formed for this class but can be inherited.
-Still, this class has a constructor that will be called inside the constructor of its subclass.
-It can contain abstract as well as final methods, where abstract methods will be overridden in the subclass.
+-   A class is declared as abstract to indicate that this class cannot be instantiated, which means no objects can be formed for this class but can be inherited.
+-   Still, this class has a constructor that will be called inside the constructor of its subclass.
+-   It can contain abstract as well as final methods, where abstract methods will be overridden in the subclass.

 **Code:**

 ![](media/c5f9404aaad5fc9a42154e71b2b4a5ab.png)

+**Abstract Method**

--   **Abstract Method**: Abstract methods are methods without any definition.
-It contains only the signature of the method and is meant to indicate that these need to be overridden in the subclass.
+-   Abstract methods are methods without any definition.
+-   It contains only the signature of the method and is meant to indicate that these need to be overridden in the subclass.

 **Example:** public abstract void fun1();